Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication

-where $c$ is the compute factor of the system. \end{theorem} \begin{proof} We realize that the encoding of MatDot codes is very similar to polynomial codes resulting in the same order number of dot products $2nb^2$ executed in sequential manner at the master.
+\begin{proof} We realize that the encoding of MatDot codes is very similar to polynomial codes resulting in the same order number of dot products $2nb^2$ executed in a sequential manner at the master.
 Similarly, decoding is based on polynomial interpolation but unlike polynomial codes, it suffices to collect $k+b-1$ successful processor outputs to reconstruct the multiplication result which reduces the decoder complexity.
-Hence for $kb$ elements, we have on the order of $kb(k+b)\log^2(k+b) \approx k^2b\log^2(k)$ operations for $b \ll k$.
-All encode/decode operations are performed by $p$ processors in parallel and hence the $\log(p)$ factor.
-On the other hand, the parallel executions perform only single dot product and any $k+b-1$ executions will suffice to recover the the original result (a polynomial of degree $k+b-2$), amounting to an expected delay of $\approx \frac{1}{\mu}\log(\frac{nb}{nb-k-b+1})$.
-Adding the expected encoding/decoding and the parallel task time, the result follows. \end{proof}
+Hence for $kb$ elements, we have on the order of $kb(k+b)\log^2(k+b)$ operations, again which may not be simple dot product.
+All encode/decode operations are performed by $\rho$ processors in parallel and hence the $\log(\rho)$ factor.
+On the other hand, the parallel executions perform only a single outer product which is at least as complex as a single dot product.
+In fact, it may be assumed that the outer product is at most equal to $b$ dot products.
+Although the exact complexity figures for the outer product can be incorporated into this expression, a simple lower bound would suffice to demonstrate the degraded total latency performance of MatDot codes compared to its competitors.
+Finally, since any $k+b-1$ executions will suffice to recover the the original result (a polynomial of degree $k+b-2$), it amounts to an expected parallel processing delay of $\gtrapprox \frac{1}{\mu}\log(\frac{nb}{nb-k-b+1})$.
+Adding the expected encoding/decoding and the parallel task time in the same order, the result will follow. \end{proof}